scn-2000/AlgoTrading/README.md

 For every strategy there is a .txt file that explains the strategy and a .py (or.ipynb) file that has the code in it.

+I have also uploaded one example of the output (Excel file: "output_strategy_1_example") the algorithm creates.
+I just added, back then, some colors and layout to this document.

 Thank you for taking a look into this,
 Samuel